PallasStreams/cwn-flyer/README.md

 # Contributors

-This project was built and maintained by Urban Engine developers, [David Jones](https://github.com/davidhjones) and [Tyler Hughes](https://github.com/tylerbhughes).
+This project was built and maintained by Urban Engine developers, [David Jones](https://github.com/davidhjones) and [Tyler](https://github.com/PallasStreams).